 A Code of Conduct for students at North Allegheny has been prepared to help everyone - students, teachers, parents, administrators - understand what is both acceptable and unacceptable behavior in the school.
 You and your parents will be required to sign a form stating that you received a copy of the Code of Conduct.
 The Code of Conduct will be reviewed with you at school.
 It can be found online and in the District calendar for further review at home.
-We expect you to use good self-management skills and to be respectful for adults and fellow students.
-The consequence of choosing otherwise may result in detention, suspension, and/or social probation
+We expect you to use good self-management skills being respectful to adults and fellow students.
+The consequence of choosing otherwise may result in disciplinary action outlined in the Code of Conduct.